This project was supported by the Australian Government through the ANCP program.

 Losing a child or parent is devastating for those left behind.
 But in developing countries, mothers too often lose their babies, and children too often lose their mothers.

-What is maternal and newborn health like in Anita’s community?
+What is maternal and child health like in Anita’s community?

 Anita lives in a remote community, high up in the mountains.
 She is only 21 years old, but has already experienced the heart-wrenching loss of a child, as well as two friends.

 A lack of health infrastructure, resources and information in her community contributes to high maternal and infant mortality rates.
 Mothers are dying from complications during pregnancy, at childbirth, or soon after childbirth, and so are their newborns.

 Our maternal health program is saving mothers and their children

 ChildFund Timor-Leste is helping to prevent these deaths by upskilling and training doctors, nurses and midwives on maternal and child health, and encouraging mothers to deliver their babies in health clinics or hospitals rather than at home.
 Community health volunteers are also being trained to advise, support, and care for pregnant women and their babies before and after childbirth.

 Anita has been part of ChildFund’s maternal and child health program for the past two years.
 During this time she has given birth to twin girls.
 Community health volunteer Julia has been by her side since Anita became pregnant, encouraging Anita to have regular prenatal and postnatal check-ups, and providing advice on breastfeeding and the types of foods to eat and feed her children.

 It was also Julia who called the doctor when Anita went into labour so she could deliver safely at home.

 Developing safe healthcare options for mothers and newborns?